 Responsibility Action Faculty and/or Team Members When a violation is alleged, complete the Suspected Code of Conduct form and forward it to Office of Compliance Management.
-Office of Compliance Management Initiate investigation of alleged violation.
-Investigator Completed investigative report and forward it and the Suspected Code of Conduct Violation Form to the appropriate Dean.
+Office of Compliance Management 2.
+Initiate investigation of alleged violation.
+Investigator 3.
+Completed investigative report and forward it and the Suspected Code of Conduct Violation Form to the appropriate Dean.

 Dean Review the Investigative Report and supporting documentation.
-Within 5 days receiving Investigation Report and materials, authorize one of the following subsequent courses of actions as appropriate.
+Within 5 days of receiving Investigation Report and materials, authorize one of the following subsequent courses of actions as appropriate.
 IF: THEN: The investigation of the allegation is not substantiated Take no action.
 The investigation of the allegation proved substantiated but does not warrant a formal charge (NCU has an official Warning Letter) Send a Warning Letter to alert the offender that continued or similar behavior in the future may result in a formal charge of violation of the Code.
 Send communication in hard copy, by Compass Message, and by personal email if available.
-Place the Warning The investigation of the allegation proved substantiated and warrants a formal charge due to the seriousness and/or repeat violations (NCU has an official Charging Letter) Send a Charging Letter to inform the offender of the charge.
-Send communication in hard copy, by Compass Message, and by personal email if available.
+Place the Warning The investigation of the allegation proved substantiated and Send a Charging Letter to inform the offender of the charge. warrants a formal charge due to the seriousness and/or repeat violations (NCU has an official Charging Letter) Send communication in hard copy, by Compass Message, and by personal email if available.
 Provide the policy, details of the offense, and rebuttal directions.
+Student the Charging Letter, you must date of the Charging Letter: Response must be in writing to the Dean. • should include details regarding on on the charge(s) as specified Student C desire mu idual would like to address the ode of Conduct Committee, that st be stated in writing along with a ephone number. of the mee verbally. (discussion prepared t ual will have the first 10 minutes ting to state their position The time is not intended for open but the individual should be answer questions posed by the in clarifying the events.

-Student If you choose to respond to the Charging Letter, you must do so within 10 days of the date of the Charging Letter: Response must be in writing to the Dean.
-Response should include details regarding your position on the charge(s) as specified in the letter If the individual would like to address the Student Code of Conduct Committee, that desire must be stated in writing along with a contact telephone number.
-The individual will have the first 10 minutes of the meeting to state their position verbally.
-(The time is not intended for open discussion but the individual should be prepared to answer questions posed by the Committee in clarifying the events.
 Once completed, the call will be terminated and the Committee will discuss.
 Code of Conduct Committee Evaluate relevant documentation and render a final decision in writing, including the appropriate sanction(s).
-Dean 7.
-Write a letter to the individual informing him/her of the outcome and have it delivered in hard copy, by Compass Message, and by personal email if available.
+Dean Write a letter to the individual informing him/her of the outcome and have it delivered in hard copy, by Compass Message, and by personal email if available.
 Place a copy of the notification letter in the student record and send copies to the Registrar and Office of Compliance Management.
 Notify the appropriate area(s) to ensure the Committee's decision is enforced.
 DECISION IS FINAL: All Committee decisions are final and there are no additional appeal provisions.
-IF Committee determines: THEN: Expulsion is the appropriate sanction for the behavior Automatically escalate the recommendation for a second review to Executive Expulsion is the appropriate sanction for the behavior Automatically escalate the recommendation for a second review to Executive
+IF Committee determines: THEN: Expulsion is the appropriate sanction for the behavior Automatically escalate the recommendation for a second review to Executive